• English

 In-person selling is a proven way to sell directly to a customer, but with B2B buyers taking more time than ever to weigh their purchases it’s important to find a new way to reach them.
 This is where manufacturing could take a page out of the retail marketing playbook.

-Once eCommerce became the main way customers bought products many retailers made products available via a website and mobile appsNow more than ever manufacturing companies need to use an omnichannel experience to reach these customers, something that manufacturers who want to be more B2B based need to do to digitize their company.
+Once eCommerce became the main way customers bought products many retailers made products available via a website and mobile appsNow more than ever manufacturing companies need to use an omnichannel experience to reach these customers, something that manufacturers who want to be more B2B-based need to do, to digitize their company.

-What is an omnichannel experience?
+What is omnichannel experience?

 An omnichannel experience offers your customers a seamless way to interact and buy your products across multiple channels at any time, this allows for your business to be in touch with them throughout the buying journey.